Jonathan Eybeschutz: Descendants

 According to Joseph Franz Molitor, the grandson of Eybeschutz and nephew of Jacob Frank, Moses Dobruška, converted to the Catholic Church after inheriting his grandfather's collection of Sabbatean Kabbalistic works.
-He eventually left the Sabbatean movement, was made a noble under the name Franz Thomas Edler von Schönfel, and founded a Masonic lodge called the Asiatic Brethren, one of four Illuminati lodges in Vienna.
+He eventually left the Sabbatean movement, was made a noble under the name Franz Thomas Edler von Schönfeld, and founded a Masonic lodge called the Asiatic Brethren, one of four Illuminati lodges in Vienna.
 After his uncle's death on August 10, 1791, he was offered the leadership of the Frankist movement, which he refused.

 Jacob Katz disputed this claim, saying Schoenfeld was a member of the Dobruška family of Brno and was in no way related, either by blood or marriage, to Eybeschutz.
 According to Gershom Scholem, the ideology of the Asiatic Brethren mixed Kabbalistic and Sabbatean ideas jumbled together with Christian theosophic doctrines.

 Some of Eybeschutz's descendants are the Yiddish novelist and Holocaust survivor Chava Rosenfarb (1916- 2019); prolific author, Holocaust survivor, and noted researcher Yehoshua Eibeshitz (1923–2011), Chaim Kreiswirth (1918-2001) of Antwerp, and Shmuel Wosner (1913–2015), a prominent Haredi rabbi and posek ('decisor of Jewish law') who lived in Bnei Brak.
 His granddaughter was the Breslau (now Wrocław) poet and intellectual Lucie Domeier (d.
 1836), born Esther Gad.